 Eligibility:

-- Must own your primary residence
+- Ownership of your primary residence

 - Lack of other affordable credit options